SkifflePatMedia/website/index.md

 imglogo: assets/assets/img/Andtek Empire.png

 # Message of Devices
-device_message: Sonity has so much to offer that we must request you orient your device to portrait or find a larger screen.
+device_message: Skiffle has so much to offer that we must request you orient your device to portrait or find a larger screen.
 You won't be disappointed.

 # Banner
-banner_title: Explore<br>Sonity<br>Wolf
+banner_title: Explore<br>SkifflePat
 cta_learn: Learn More

 # WHat?